 Dog Bite Statistics and Injury Rates in US and Orange County CA

+RJM - Dog Bites – A Look at the NumbersHow many dog bites are there in the United States and throughout Orange County California?
 The most recent statistics show that there are roughly 77.6 million dogs who are pets here in the US.

 38 to 45 Fatalities Each Year in the US are Due to Dog Attacks

-The Majority of Dog Bites are Un-Reported
+The Majority of Animal Bite Attacks are Un-Reported

 There are More than 1,000 Injury Victims Treated in Orange County Every Year